-The William F. Laman Public Library System is excited to announce its first three “Little Free Library” installments in North Little Rock.
+The William F. Laman Public Library System has three “Little Free Library” installments in North Little Rock.

 “We are so pleased to be able to offer a new idea in library service to our community.
 We hope our patrons enjoy the availability of books throughout North Little Rock as we add them to other locations in the City,” said Jeff Baskin, Executive Director for the William F. Laman Public Library System.

-These are the first “Little Free Libraries” to be placed in Central Arkansas, totaling eight in the state.
-Five are located in Northwest Arkansas.
+These are the first “Little Free Libraries” to be placed in Central Arkansas, and Laman Library remains the only library in the state to have it's own "Little Free Library" system.
 Several more locations are being scouted for the next little library.
 Will your neighborhood be next?